MercuryPay/REST.Android/README.md

 REST.Android
 ============

-MercuryPay sample project that will show you a
+MercuryPay sample project that will show you how to process againsts PaymentsAPI.
-Credit Sale, Credit Return, PrePaid Sale, PrePaid Return.

 Contact your Mercury Developer Integration Analyst for the transactions your POS environment must support.